hashicorp/terraform-provider-google/website/docs/guides/getting_started.html.markdown

 All runs within the workspace will use the `GOOGLE_CREDENTIALS` variable to authenticate with Google Cloud Platform.

+~> **Note:** When running inside a CLI-driven TFC workspace, local environment variables will only be accessible when executed [locally](https://www.terraform.io/cloud-docs/workspaces/settings#execution-mode).
+All credentials environment variables (including default application credentials) need to be set in the [Variables tab](https://www.terraform.io/cloud-docs/workspaces/variables/managing-variables#workspace-specific-variables) in order to be accessible by workspaces executed remotely.

 ## Provisioning your resources
 By now, your config will look something like: